 Figure 2 illustrated the porosity of porous concrete pavement at different level of nano BRHA.
 It can be seen that the porosity of the porous concrete pavement increases with the increase in the nano BRHA replacement.
 The porosity starts to increase from 0% to 40% when nano BRHA was replaced with cement.
 The increased in porosity was about 14.75%, 14.85%, 17.40%, 17.99% and 23.94% respectively.
 There is no significant increment of porosity when nano BRHA was replaced between 0% and 10%.
 The same applies to 20% to 30% nano BRHA replacement; there is no significant increment in porosity.
 The difference between 0% to 10% and 20% to 30% is only 0.1% and 0.59%, respectively.
 The increase in porosity with the increasing percentage of the nano BRHA replacement is due to the nano BRHA in the mixtures absorbing the water.
 When the amount of nano BRHA in the mixture increases, it will absorb more water.
-The results also found that there is a strong correlation between the percentage of the nano BRHA replacement.
-This indicating that when the percentage of the nano BRHA replacement increases.
+The results also found that there is a strong correlation between the percentage of porosity and the percentage of nano BRHA replacement.
+This indicating that when the percentage of the nano BRHA replacement increases, the porosity will also increase.